FRS417-DataScienceBiologists/Bird-Migration-Data/possum_presentation.md

 Sub Question 1
 ========================================================
-Count of females and males in both populations.
+What is the count of females and males in both populations?

 ========================================================